-The tracking of CCR onto landfill haul roads was noted as a potentially disruptive condition during the previous annual inspection.
-The tracking and accumulation of CCR on the landfill haul roads has the potential to produce fugitive dust if not addressed through maintenance of the roads as described in the September 2015 fugitive dust control plan.
+The tracking of CCR onto landfill haul roads was noted as a potentially disruptive condition.
+The tracking and accumulation of CCR on the landfill haul roads has the potential to produce fugitive dust if not addressed through maintenance of the roads as described in the fugitive dust control plan.
 Tracking of CCR was observed during the current inspection.
 Landfill staff has indicated that CCR is removed from the roads as indicated in the fugitive dust control plan on an as needed basis.